Klusterthon-48/farm-fuse-backend/README.md

 # Precision Farming Backend

 Precision Farming is a solution that predicts the best time to plant and harvest crops using machine learning model, taking into account local weather conditions and soil quality.
 This solution will help farmers improve their yields.
-Live url: https://farm-fuse-backend.vercel.app/
+[Live url](https://farm-fuse-backend.vercel.app/)

 ## Key Features